emyzinger/Lab3-EmiliaZinger/README.md

 # Grading

 - 8 submission via GitHub
-- 8 tests passing and completion of items marked TODO
+- 8 tests passing and completion of items marked TO DO
 - 8 performance testing for increasing problem sizes
 - 16 written part
   - 12 responses to the questions above